SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 (e.g., electrolysis, heat pumps), as well as transport lines with losses.
-The transformers’ efficiencies can be defined for every time step (e.g., the efficiency of a thermal powerplant in dependence of the ambient temperature).
+The transformers’ efficiencies can be defined for every time step (e.g., the efficiency of a thermal powerplants in dependence of  the ambient temperature).

 Currently only Generic Transformers can be used within the Spreadsheet Energy System Model Generator.
 These may have one or more different outputs, e.g., heat and electricity.
 For the modelling,